An automated machine learning framework to optimize radiomics model construction validated on twelve clinical

 \subsection{Statistics}

-Evaluation using a single dataset is performed through a random-split cross-validation with $k_{\text{test}}=100$, see \autoref{fig: crossval}(a) for a schematic overview.
-A random-split cross-validation was chosen, as it has a relatively low computational complexity while facilitating estimation of the generalization error \citep{RN866, RN585}.
+Evaluation using a single dataset is performed through random-split cross-validation with $k_{\text{test}}=100$, see \autoref{fig: crossval}(a).
+Random-split cross-validation, also known as Monte Carlo cross-validation, was chosen as it has a relatively low computational complexity while facilitating generalization error estimation \cite{RN866, RN585}.
 In each iteration, the data is randomly split in 80\% for training and 20\% for testing in a stratified manner.
-In each random-split iteration, all CASH optimization is performed within the training set according to \autoref{alg: WORC} to eliminate any risk of overfitting on the test set.
-When a fixed, independent training and test set are used, only the second, internal random-split cross-validation with $k_{\text{training}}=5$ on the training set for the CASH optimization is used, see \autoref{fig: crossval}(b).
+In each random-split iteration, all CASH optimization is performed within the training set according to Algorithm \autoref{alg: WORC} to eliminate any risk of overfitting on the test set.
+When a fixed, independent training and test set are used, only the internal random-split cross-validation with $k_{\text{training}}=5$ on the training set for the CASH optimization is used, see \autoref{fig: crossval}(b).

-Performance metrics used for evaluation of the test set include the Area Under the Curve (AUC), calculated using the Receiver Operating Characteristic (ROC) curve, $F_{1, w}$, sensitivity, specificity, precision, recall, accuracy, and Balanced Classification Rate (BCR) \citep{RN704}.
-When a single dataset is used, and thus a $k_{\text{test}}=100$ random-split cross-validation, 95\% confidence intervals of the performance metrics are constructed using the corrected resampled t-test, thereby taking into account that the samples in the cross-validation splits are not statistically independent \citep{RN585}.
-When a fixed training and test set are used, 95\% confidence intervals are constructed using 1000x bootstrap resampling of the test dataset and the standard method for normal distributions (\citet{RN697}, table 6, method 1).
-ROC confidence bands are constructed using fixed-width bands \citep{RN117}.
+Performance metrics used for evaluation of the test set include the Area Under the Curve (AUC), calculated using the Receiver Operating Characteristic (ROC) curve, Balanced Classification Rate (BCR) \cite{RN704}, $F_{1, w}$, sensitivity, and specificity.
+When a single dataset is used, and thus $k_{\text{test}}=100$ random-split cross-validation, metric 95\% confidence intervals are constructed using the corrected resampled t-test, thereby taking into account that samples in the cross-validation splits are not statistically independent \cite{RN585}.
+When a fixed training and test set are used, 95\% confidence intervals are constructed using 1000x bootstrap resampling of the test dataset and the standard method for normal distributions (\cite{RN697}, table 6, method 1).
+ROC confidence bands are constructed using fixed-width bands \cite{RN117}.